 Buying a large area rug can be expensive, but proper care will extend its lifespan.
 Adequate care of the rug will depend on the type of rug you choose.

-However, most area rugs should be properly vacuumed regularly, and where possible, vacuum both sides.
+However, most area rugs and carpets should be properly vacuumed regularly, and where possible, vacuum both sides.
 This stops dirt from becoming too deeply embedded.
 Shampooing your rug once or twice a year is also a good maintenance move.
 Preferably, get this done professionally.

 Rugs should also be rotated every 6-12 months to prevent uneven wear and tear.
 Not only does this prevent footpaths from forming, it also stops the parts of the rug that are exposed to sunlight from fading faster than the rest of the rug.